acmacalister/sms/README.md

 ### License

-sms is license under the Apache License.
+sms is licensed under the Apache License.

 ### Authors